 For some people with cancer, chemotherapy can be an important treatment option.
 But as with other forms of cancer treatment, chemotherapy can sometimes come with unwanted side effects, such as fatigue.
 Fatigue is the most common side effect of cancer treatments, including chemotherapy.

-According to the National Cancer Institute (NCI), fatigue is the most common side effect of many cancer treatments.
-It is also different from the fatigue that those without cancer experience.
+According to the National Cancer Institute (NCI), fatigue is the

 This article will focus on the relationship between chemotherapy and fatigue.
 It will look at signs of fatigue during chemotherapy, how long this fatigue can last, and whether the fatigue worsens as treatment goes on.